peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 ## Matrix Details <a id=Matrix_Details></a>

-A matrix is a 16- or 9-element array that describes a transformation from one coordinate system to another.
+A matrix is a rectangular array that can describe a transformation from one coordinate system to another.
 Transformations include translation (shifting), scaling, and rotation.
 Functions dealing with matrices begin with "mat".
+A 3x3 or 4x4 matrix has 9 or 16 elements, respectively.

 This section contains detailed information on matrices.